nitrictech/docs/docs/guides/git-actions.md

       - main
 ```

-Configure the environment properties required by Nitric's dependency Pulumi as GitHub secrets.
-Which can be found by navagating to `https://github.com/{user}/{project}/settings/secrets/actions`.
+Configure the environment variables required by Nitric's dependency Pulumi as GitHub secrets.
+Which can be found by navigating to `https://github.com/{user}/{project}/settings/secrets/actions`.

 - PULUMI_ACCESS_TOKEN